MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

   ![Usability different font](~/assets/images/submission/validation-usability-app-uses-diff-font.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: App uses **Calibri** font, different from Teams native font.

-* If your app functionality requires changes in the settings, include a **Settings** tab.
+* If your app functionality require changes in settings, include a **Settings** tab.
-* Tabs must follow Teams interaction design such as, in-page navigation, position and use of dialogs, information hierarchies, and so on, whenever possible.
-Refer [Microsoft Teams Fluent UI kit](~/concepts/design/design-teams-app-basic-ui-components.md)
+* Tabs must follow Teams interaction design such as, in-page navigation, position and use of dialogs, information hierarchies, and so on.
+For more information, see [Microsoft Teams Fluent UI kit](~/concepts/design/design-teams-app-basic-ui-components.md)

 * Tab content in the iframe must not include features that mimic Teams core capabilities.
 For example, bots, messaging extensions, calling, meeting, etc.
   ![Usability Chatbot within tab](~/assets/images/submission/validation-usability-chatbot-withing-tab.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Includes a chatbot within the tab.

 * Content in the landing page of the configurable tabs must be contextually same for all members of the channel.
-Configurable tabs help conversations about common content in a central location such as a Teams channel.
+Configurable tabs help conversations about common content in a central location such as Teams channel.
 Ensure you use these collaborative tabs only to display content that is same for all users.

-* Content in the landing page of configurable tabs must not be scoped for individual use nor include personal content such as **My Tasks** or **My Dashboard**.
-If your app requires provision of a personal scope view for the user to enhance efficiency or workplace productivity, use filtered views, deep links to personal apps or navigate to L2 or L3 views within the configurable tab and keep the landing page contextually the same for all users.
+* Content in the landing page of configurable tabs must not be enabled for individual use and not include personal content such as **My Tasks** or **My Dashboard**.
+If your app requires provision of a personal scope view, use filtered views, deep links to personal apps, or navigate to L2 or L3 views within the configurable tab and keep the landing page contextually the same for all the users.

   ![Usability Configurable tab personal Info](~/assets/images/submission/validation-usability-configurable-tab-personal-info.png)
   :::image type="icon" source="~/assets/images/submission/validation-incorrect-icon.png"::: Configurable Tab landing page has personal content such as **My day** and **To-do** that are specific to a particular user and irrelevant to the other members of the channel.